Serial cyberstalker who threatened women gets prison term

 Deputy Utah County Attorney Douglas Finch called Cleary a “disturbing young man” but said he was fine with the agreement because Colorado prosecutors indicated they would make sure Cleary would serve prison time in that state.

 Cleary was still on probation in Jefferson County, Colorado, when he was arrested in Utah.
-Pam Russell, a spokeswoman for the county prosecutor’s office, said earlier this week that prosecutors would seek to revoke his probation and request a prison sentence in Colorado after the Utah case was concluded.
+Pam Russell, a spokeswoman for the county prosecutor’s office, said earlier this week that prosecutors would seek to revoke his probation and request a “significant” prison sentence in Colorado after the Utah case was concluded.
+He could face up to 17 years in prison in Colorado for three stalking cases, Russell said.

 “We want to have him returned to Colorado as quickly as possible,” Russell said Thursday.